POP3 and IMAP4 in Exchange Online

 To customize the POP3 or IMAP4 settings for a user, see Set POP3 or IMAP4 settings for a user.

-Users can use any email programs that support POP3 and IMAP4 to connect to Exchange Online.
-These programs include Outlook, Microsoft Outlook Express, Entourage, and many third-party programs, such as Mozilla Thunderbird and Eudora.
+Users can use any email programs that support POP3 and IMAP4 to connect to Exchange Online (for example, Outlook, Windows Mail, and Mozilla Thunderbird).
 The features supported by each email client programs vary.
 For information about features offered by specific POP3 and IMAP4 client programs, see the documentation that's included with each application.

-POP3 and IMAP4 provide access to the basic email features of Exchange Online and allow for offline email access, but don't offer rich email, calendaring, and contact management, or other features that are available when users connect with Outlook, Exchange ActiveSync, Outlook Web App, or Outlook Voice Access.
+POP3 and IMAP4 provide access to the basic email features of Exchange Online and allow for offline email access, but don't offer rich email, calendaring, and contact management, or other features that are available when users connect with Outlook, Exchange ActiveSync, Outlook on the web (formerly known as Outlook Web App), or Outlook Voice Access.

 Settings users use to set up POP3 or IMAP4 access to their Exchange Online mailboxes